 There is a simple way to track actual click-through metrics on your influencer marketing, though.
 Through BL.INK, you can create a unique branded short link for each influencer, such as yourbrand.social/influencer-name, and then ask them to use that link whenever they promote your brand.
 For example, when we launched BL.INK, we gave our team of Advisors short links to share with their audiences, such as https:/bl.ink/Ian, https://bl.ink/Stephanie, and https://bl.ink/Joel.
 Thus when our Advisors shared using this short link, we would get brand impressions and any clicks could be tracked by each Advisor.

 Creating short links through BL.INK gives you easy access to click-through analytics, to see how many clicks each influencer drives to your site.
 And because it’s all in one place, you can quickly assess which influencer relationships are thriving and which ones may be struggling.

 When you track these analytics over time, you’ll discover patterns to help you hone in on which types of influencers resonate most strongly with your brand.
 You’ll also learn which types of content work best with each influencer’s audience so that you can continue to refine your strategy and invest where you’ll get the best ROI.

 Brands today have many influencer partner options, and they’re continually re-evaluating their strategy.

-But don’t assume brands realize how you’re helping them and why they should continue partnership with you.
-Brands may not be aware of everything you do, and therefore may not have an accurate perception of your impact.
+But don’t assume brands realize how you’re helping them and why they should continue the partnership with you.
+Brands may not be aware of everything you do and therefore may not have an accurate perception of your impact.

 Also, don’t wait for them to initiate analytics tracking.
 Create a unique BL.INK branded link (or set of links) for each brand you work with.
 You’ll be able to share results with current and potential brand partners, which will help you demonstrate your commitment to the partnership and their ROI from working with you.